Derrick-M99/panorama-stitching-algorithms/README.md

 This repository contains a comparative study of image stitching algorithms designed to create panoramas from various sources, including cityscapes, aerial drone footage, and video streams.
 The project implements and evaluates feature-based methods like **SIFT** and **ORB** and benchmarks them against OpenCV's built-in stitcher.

-This was developed as the final project for my MSc in Robotics, AI, and Autonomous Systems.

 ## Key Features

 * **Manual Implementation**: A from-scratch pipeline covering feature detection, matching, homography estimation (with RANSAC), and image warping.